 'Starkey' was to be undertaken early in September, 'Tindall' in the middle of the month, and 'Wadham' late in the month.

-In March 1943 Lieutenant General F. E. Morgan was appointed Chief-of-Staff to the Supreme Allied Commander (later General Dwight D. Eisenhower) and tasked with operational planning for the assault on and subsequent operations in North-West Europe.
-Morgan’s instructions from the Allied high command, received in April, referred to ‘an elaborate camouflage and deception’ with the dual aims of keeping German forces in the west and drawing the Luftwaffe into a major air battle.
+In March 1943 Lieutenant General F. E. Morgan had been appointed Chief-of-Staff to the Supreme Allied Commander (later General Dwight D. Eisenhower) and tasked with operational planning for the assault on and subsequent operations in North-West Europe.
+Morgan’s instructions from the Allied high command, received in April, referred to 'an elaborate camouflage and deception' with the dual aims of keeping German forces in the west and drawing the Luftwaffe into a major air battle.

 Deception strategy fell to the London Controlling Section led Colonel John Bevan, who convinced Morgan of the desirability of establishing a specialist deception section on his staff.
 COSSAC’s current organisation was unable to accommodate it, so the Ops (B) department was created within the operations division.
 The planned deception also required the realistic suggestion of at least one amphibious landing on the French coast.
 The real cross-channel invasion had already been postponed until 1944 and the main Allied push that year was toward southern Europe.